-See Rudolph Peters, From Jurists' Law to Statute Law or What Happens When the Shari'a is Codified? in Shaping the Current Islamic Reformation, 82-95 (B.A.
-Roberson, ed., 2003).
-According to Hallaq, Muslim Rage (2003) supra note 90, at 1712, traditional legal specialists not only lost their positions as judges, legal administrators, and court officials, but they also lost their teaching posts-the "backbone of their very existence as a profession"-which "constituted a coup de grace" that robbed them of "their procreative faculties" and their ability "to extend their intellectual pedigree."
+^{95.} See Rudolph Peters, From Jurists' Law to Statute Law or What Happens When the Shari'a is Codified?, in SHAPING THE CURRENT ISLAMIC REFORMATION 82-95 (B.A.
+Roberson ed., 2003).
+According to Hallaq, "Muslim Rage" and Islamic Law, supra note 76, at 1712, traditional legal specialists not only lost their positions as judges, legal administrators, and court officials, but they also lost their teaching posts-the "backbone of their very existence as a profession"-which "constituted a coup de grace" that robbed them of "their procreative faculties" and their ability "to extend their intellectual pedigree."
 This "ruin of the traditional law college" where jurists, judges, and jurisconsults were trained was "the ruin of Islamic law, for the college's compass of activities epitomized all that had made Islamic law what it was."
-See also Wael B. Hallaq, Can the Shari'a Be Restored?
-21-53 in ARAB LEGAL SYSTEMS IN TRANSITION (Barbara Stowasser & Yvonne Haddad eds., 2004).
+See also Wael B. Hallaq, Can the Shari'a Be Restored?, in ARAB LEGAL SYSTEMS IN TRANSITION 21 passim (Barbara Stowasser & Yvonne Haddad eds., 2004).